HenrikBengtsson/ucsf-vpn/README.md

   - Junos Pulse Secure client (>= 5.3) (installed: 5.3-3-Build553)
   - Ports 4242 (UDP) and 443 (TCP)
   - `curl`
-  - `xdotool` (when using 'ucsf-vpn start --method pulse --gui')
+  - `xdotool` (when using 'ucsf-vpn start --method=pulse --gui')
   - No need for sudo rights

 Pulse Secure GUI configuration:
-Calling 'ucsf-vpn start --method pulse --gui' will, if missing, automatically add a valid UCSF VPN connection to the Pulse Secure GUI with the following details:
+Calling 'ucsf-vpn start --method=pulse --gui' will, if missing, automatically add a valid UCSF VPN connection to the Pulse Secure GUI with the following details:
  - Name: UCSF